For some stranded U.S. adventurers, rescues come at a cost

 Colorado logged 1,428 missions in 2010, the most recent year data was available.
 While that was a high for search and rescue operations compared to the four preceding years, the record since 1995 was set in 2002 with 1,582 missions.

-Dan Lack, chairman of the Rocky Mountain Rescue Association, said the specter of paying for a rescue can instill fear in some of those in need.
+Dan Lack, chairman of the Rocky Mountain Rescue Association, said the spectre of paying for a rescue can instil fear in some of those in need.

 "If others had not alerted us, he wouldn't have called for help until the sun went down, thunderstorms came in and my teammates and I would have been in danger," Lack said.